 - Muzzle Velocity: 1025 feet per second (fps)

 - Primer: Boxer

-- MSRP: Not listed (about $25.00 per 20-round box – FBI price cheaper).
+- MSRP: Not listed (about $25.00 per 20-round box – FBI price cheaper)

 When I first came across the Winchester PDX-1 ammunition I was really impressed.
-So much so, that I went out and bought several boxes, and still have (2) home defense handguns loaded with this ammo.
-The patented bonded technology is an outstanding improvement over standard jacketed bullets, and as the videos show (and my observations) creates a very impressively consistent expansion of the bullet upon impact with soft tissue as well as total or almost total mass retention.
+So much so, that I went out and bought several boxes, and still have two home defense handguns loaded with this ammo.
+The patented bonded technology is an outstanding improvement over standard jacketed bullets, and like the videos show (and my observations) creates a very impressively consistent expansion of the bullet upon impact with soft tissue as well as total or almost total mass retention.

-Winchester has a long history of providing ammunition to the government, and civilian shooters.
+Winchester has a long history of providing ammunition to the government and civilian shooters.
 The selection of the PDX-1 ammunition by the FBI is understandable and a good selection for the diverse uses FBI agents may be confronted with.
 Have you or your agency used Winchester ammunition?
 What do you think of the Winchester bonded PDX-1 ammo?